ShinMini/react-native-inner-shadow/README.md

 ## ShadowPressable

-`ShadowPressable` is a specialized component that provides a **“press in, press out”** shadow animation, creating a realistic push-button feel.
-When the user presses (touches down), the shadow inverts (becomes an inset shadow), and on release, it returns to its original “raised” state.
-This leverages [React Native Skia](https://shopify.github.io/react-native-skia/) for drawing shadows and [Reanimated](https://docs.swmansion.com/react-native-reanimated/) for smooth transitions.
+`ShadowPressable` is a specialized component that provides a **“press in, press out”** shadow animation for a physically realistic button effect.
+By default, pressing it inverts the shadow (making it look “depressed”), then returns to the original raised state on release.
+This is powered by **Skia** (for drawing) and **Reanimated** (for animations).

 ### Example